fsharp/fslang-design/RFCs/FS-1043-extension-members-for-operators-and-srtp-constraints.md

 5. Built-in constraint solutions for things like `op_Addition` constraints are applied if and when the relevant types match precisely, and are applied even if some extension methods of that name are available.

-## Weak Resolution is no longer applied to SRTP constraint solving for generic inline code
+## Weak resolution no longer forces overload resolution for SRTP constraints prior to generalizing `inline` code

 Prior to this RFC, for generic inline code we apply "weak resolution" to constraints prior to generalization.